- Concentrate on getting at least 250 fans. Even with good engagement (see #6), the FB algorithm may only be organically showing

 your posts to 10% of your fans.
 Maybe less.
-Have less than 200 fans and reaching 20 (or less) of them per post makes your odds of achieving an acceptable ROI almost
+Having less than 250 fans and only reaching 25 (or less) of them per post makes your odds of achieving an acceptable ROI almost

 - Never post without a picture.
 Engagement rates are at least 53% higher with images vs. just text.
 There is just no reason not

 - If you have a website, link to it.
 Your website is your real online presence.
 FB is a great way to reach people, but it should

 a lead generator and not your primary platform for creating new business.
 If you get them to your website, your chances of making them a new customer increase substantially.
 Plus, why

 underutilize something as effective as FB when everyone’s goal is to generate more website traffic?

 - Always post AS your business page and then share that post AS your personal self on your personal timeline.
 This is very, very